astitva3110/Whisper/README.md

-# Social Media
+# Whisper(Social-media)

-A api for Social Media web application
+A api for Social Media web application .It is a website designed to address the reluctance of young people to share their thoughts openly and receive unfiltered feedback and suggestions.
+On this platform, all users are anonymous, with the option to use unique names suggested by the website.
+Users can share text-based content while ensuring the security of their information and preventing bullying.